usama242/Project-5/README.md

 # Travel Website

-- This website asks user to input a the date and destination they want to travel and the website retrieves weather forecast as well as photos of that place
+- This website asks user to input a the date and destination they want to travel and the website retrieves weather forecast as well as photos of that place.
+It also retrieves Places of Interest.
 - It uses various APIs to extract different data they are:
 - [Geonames API](http://www.geonames.org/export/web-services.html).
 To fetch the latitude and longitude co-ordinates of the city.
 - [Weatherbit API](https://www.weatherbit.io/account/create).
 To fetch the weather forecasting for the day of travel.
 - [Pixabay API](https://pixabay.com/api/docs/).
 To fetch the picture of the city they are visiting.
+- [Google Places API](https://developers.google.com/places/web-service/search).
+To fetch the places of interest.
 - The website uses Express for server and routing
 - The app uses Webpack as a build tool
 - The website is compatible with older browsers thanks to ES6 transpiling to vanilla javascript using Babel
 - The website is fully responsive
 - It uses Materialize CSS library for styling.
 You can read more about it [here](https://materializecss.com/getting-started.html)
 - It also uses some custom SASS styles which are then compiled to CSS
-- It uses JEST for testing

 ## Initializing the app